The complaints process at the University

-Can you work it out? - The Direct Informal approach
+Can you work it out? - Informal Resolution

 If you are unhappy with a decision that has been made or the way someone has behaved, you should talk directly with the person concerned wherever possible.
-If you are not comfortable doing that, you can talk to their supervisor or ask a member of staff you trust for advice.
-If you're not sure about who to contact you can ask for advice from the Complaints Resolution Unit.
+If you are not comfortable doing that, you can contact their supervisor or ask a member of staff you trust for advice.
+If you're not sure about who to contact you can ask for advice from the CRU.

 It is a good idea to put your complaint in writing, stating the facts clearly in date order.
 Include any steps you have taken to try and resolve things.
-If you have any evidence or supporting documents, such as emails, letters or photographs to back up your complaint, these should be included.
+You must include any evidence or supporting documents, such as emails, letters or photographs to back up your complaint.

 Statements like "my lecturer discriminated against me" or "I wasn't happy with the way the tutorial was run" are not sufficient grounds to make a complaint.
 You will need to be able to show what circumstances or events have led to your complaint or how you have been affected.

-Keep a copy of all documents and emails for your own records and make note of phone calls that relate to resolving your complaint.
-In the event that you are not able to resolve your matter these things will help the Complaints Resolution Unit in any procedural review.
+Keep a copy of all documents and emails for your own records and make note of phone calls that relate to resolving your concerns.
+In the event that you are not able to resolve your matter these things will help us in any procedural review.

 Most issues that are to do with university studies can be informally resolved by approaching your Unit Coordinator, Director of Academic Program, the School Administrative staff or Student Central.
 If you are not sure who you should contact, look at the Useful Links page for some guidance.